ST34DY

 WHY FEET MATTER

 Flat feet = no arch = posterior chain has no foundation.
-Calves compensate, hamstrings shorten, pelvic floor grips.
-The Deep Front Line runs from foot arches up through inner calves, adductors, psoas, diaphragm, to jaw.
-The pelvic floor sits in the middle.
-Building the feet builds the floor under the floor.
+Deep Front Line: foot arches → inner calves → adductors → psoas → diaphragm → jaw.
+PF sits in the middle.

 Short Foot